Azat228/Own_IR_Standard/README.md

 3. Arduino will:
    - Receive the IR signals via pin 11
    - Display the decoded values in its Serial Monitor (baud rate: 9600)
+## Something about my own standard
+My standard is similar to NEC, but it use only 8 bit for transmitting the code only and also the timing in nec is 10 times faster

 ## 🔧 Troubleshooting
 | Issue | Solution |